malmsteen/aiogram3_stepik_course/db_echo_bot/README.md

-# Telegram Echo Bot with PostgreSQL, Redis, and Admin Panel
+# Telegram Echo Bot with PostgreSQL, Redis, and Admin Tools

 This project is a **Telegram Echo Bot** powered by `aiogram`, designed to demonstrate practical integration with a **relational database (PostgreSQL)** and **Redis**.
 The bot includes **user role management**, **language selection**, and **admin tools** for moderation and user analytics.